joshalbert16/joshalbert16.github.io/index.md

 ### Welcome

 Welcome to my page – I am a graduating senior from Southern New Hampshire University studying Environmental Science.
-I am specifiically interested in hydrology, soil dynamics, and geomorhpology related to anthropogenic impacts of industry on varying time-scales.
+I am specifiically interested in hydrology, soil dynamics, and geomorphology related to anthropogenic impacts of industry on varying time-scales.
 Please reach out if you have any questions.

 ### Current Projects